ADGEfficiency/energy-py/energy_py/envs/chp/readme.md

 This model is based on natural gas as the fuel in gas turbines, gas engines, steam boilers.

+The carbon value of CHP in the real world depends

 ### Technical

 The aim of this model is to introduce all the common components of a CHP system